 7. Osaka Career Forum, and Kyoto Career Forum: (Kansai Area)

-1. If a “Career Forum” is to be held at a live venue, we ask that management of all properties of each Client such as exhibits be managed at the liability of each Client.
-Career-tasu shall carry out administration and security at the venue, but please acknowledge that we shall not bear any liability for any damage, theft, loss, breakage, or the like of property that occurs at the venue or during transport thereto.
+1. If a “Career Forum” is to be held at a live venue, each Client shall be solely responsible and liable for the management of its own exhibits and other properties.
+Career-tasu shall carry out administration and security at the venue, but Client should understand that Career-tasu shall not be liable for theft, breakage, or any other loss of or damage to such properties that occurs at the venue or during transport thereto.

-2. If the facilities or equipment of the venue or any items, etc. provided to Client during the course of the event operations are damaged due to the willful misconduct or negligence of Client, Client may be charged a repair fee or the like.
+2. If the facilities or equipment of the venue or any item or equipment provided to Client during the course of the event operations are damaged due to the willful misconduct or negligence of Client, Client may be charged the repair costs or other related expenses.

-3. Career-tasu may ask Client to leave an event or refuse Client from hosting an exhibit in any future event that Career-tasu holds or operates if Client conducts any act that is deemed to be inappropriate from the reasonable perspective of Career-tasu.
-In this case, Career-tasu shall not return any fees received related to the exhibit, such as those for the basic planning, event tools, or web options.
+3. Career-tasu may ask Client to leave the venue of the event or forbid Client to host an exhibit in any future event that Career-tasu holds or operates if Client conducts any act that is deemed to be inappropriate in the reasonable judgement of Career-tasu.
+In this case, Career-tasu shall not return any fees received related to the exhibit, such as those for the Basic Plan, Event Tools, or Web Options.

 Examples of acts deemed to be inappropriate are as follows: